SuperRimal/Microtack-on-Ubuntu/README.md

 # Requirements:
 Ubuntu 20.04 or 21.04 LTS

 6 processors, may also work in 4

-More than 4GB of RAM (In my case is used 5.3GB)
+More than 4GB of RAM (In my case I used 5.3GB)

 ## Installing Mictostack
 sudo snap install microstack --devmode --beta